Arora-Janak-1005/Cyber-Network-learning-logs/concepts/nmap.md

 - -O for operating system
 - --osscan-guess
 - -6 for  ipv6
+- -A for aggressive scan (all of the info)
 -

 # if we have firewall up to evade firewall we can use ARP